CR3Swapper/bluepill/VMCS-GUEST.md

 		- ds_rights.unusable: 0
 ```

-* TR Access Rights.
+* TR Access Rights Checks.
 The different sub-fields are considered separately:

     - Bits 3:0 (Type).
         - If the guest will not be IA-32e mode, the Type must be 3 (16-bit busy TSS) or 11 (32-bit busy